 Even with the sexual revolution, women still value financial prospects twice as high as men do (albeit Swami says that self-professed feminists place less important on his financial standing… Or so they say).

 Women seek men with resources even when they themselves have resources.

-Resources & Short-Term Dating
+1.2.
+Resources Can Also Help In Short-Term Dating

 Resources are most important for long-term dating.

-However, they can also be effectively leveraged for short term dating and “sex on the side”.
+However, they can also be effectively leveraged for short-term dating and “sex on the side”.